 Where NEOs receive other perquisites, they reflect competitive practices, business needs and objectives.
 The Corporation recognizes the need to provide compensation packages that will attract and retain qualified and experienced executives, as well as align the compensation level of each executive to that executive's level of responsibility.
 The objectives of base salary are to recognize market pay and acknowledge the competencies and skills of individuals.
 The objectives of the annual incentive plan in the form of cash payments are designed to add a variable component of compensation, based on corporate and individual performances for executive officers and employees.
-Incentive plan payments were granted in 2021.
-The total cash compensation amounts included herein includes all salary paid in 2021.
+Incentive plan payments were not granted in 2022.